SaraMWillis/example-docs/docs/support_and_training/consulting_services/index.md

 ### Office Hours
 ![Office Hours](images/office_hours.png){ align=right }

-We host virtual, drop-in office hours every Wednesday from 2pm to 4pm.
+We host virtual, drop-in office hours every Wednesday from 2:00-4:00pm.
 Drop by to visit with our consultants to ask any questions you have about using HPC resources.
 It might be a bunch of getting started questions, or you might want to share your screen to walk us through a particular problem you're hung up on.
 We have private spaces for one-on-one consults.
 You can [join us in Gather Town at this link](https://gather.town/app/dVsAprPNBVmI9NpL/hpc-office-hours).

 If you have never used Gather Town before and would like additional information, [check out this page](https://support.gather.town/hc/en-us).